murattdogan/okta-oidc-spa-osw-aspnet/README.md

 14. In the **web.dev.release.config** of the `WebApi` project, update the following parameters:
   - `okta:OIDC_Issuer`: this parameter must match the url of your Okta organization (such as _https://company.oktapreview.com_), because the issuer claim of Okta's OpenID Connect ID tokens has an issuer value that is the url of the Okta organization
 - `okta:RequiredGroupMemberships`: this parameter should include the names of the possible group(s) your test users are assigned to (comma-separated list).
 The `OktaGroupMembershipAttribute` custom class in the `WebApi` project will validate a user if he belongs to any of these groups (not all of them).
-10. You should be good to go and ready to test your SPA/ASP.NET Web API application!
+10. Rebuild the whole solution (in _Release_ mode if you used _web.dev.release.config_, in _Debug_ mode if you used _web.dev.debug.config_),  to push your configuration changes into the projects' web.config files.
-12. If you want to look more closely at the code, you should check the Views/Home/Register.cshtml page as well the Scrips/single-page.js script file in the  **SinglePageWebApp** project.
+12. If you want to look more closely at the code, you should check the following files  in the  **SinglePageWebApp** project:
+  - `Views/Home/Register.cshtml` page
+  - `Scripts/single-page.js` file

+ and in the __WebApi__ project:
+  - `Startup.cs` to understand how the resource server plugs the OWIN Oauth Bearer Authentication middleware into the authentication pipeline
+  - `ValuesController.cs` to understand how the resource server processes the requests to `/unprotected` and `/protected`
+  - `OktaGroupMembershipAttribute.cs` to understand how the resource server checks the `groups` claim included in the ID token to perform authorization on the `/protected` endpoint.